jshuadvd/hacks-n-notes/javascript/node-js/production.md

 - When an uncaught exception occurs the best thing is to stop the server and have a failover mechanism.
 - An easy failover mechanism can be a cluster.

-### Two mechanisms to restart servers after unacaught exceptions
+### Two mechanisms to restart servers after uncaught exceptions

 > **Domains** and **uncaughtExceptions events**